1. What kind of program is the DOE Scholars Program? What is its purpose?

 Your stipends will be directly deposited into your bank account in accordance with the stipend schedule provided.
 You should be prepared to cover all expenses for the first 30 days of your internship.
 See Stipend Information for more details.

 You will need to check with your school to see if your experience qualifies for college credit.
-Your mentor or ORAU can provide you with the appropriate documentation.
+Your mentor or ORISE can provide you with the appropriate documentation.

-No, none of the above.
-You will be considered an educational program participant and will not enter into an employer/employee relationship with the administrator, the host facility, or DOE.
-You do not receive any employment-related benefits, such as paid vacation or sick/medical leave or unemployment compensation.
+You will not enter into an employer/employee relationship with the administrator, the host facility, or DOE.
+You will be considered an educational program participant.
+You are not eligible to receive any employment-related benefits, such as paid vacation or sick/medical leave or unemployment compensation.

 Both you and your mentor will be asked to evaluate the experience at the end of the appointment.
-You may be asked to participate in seminars, poster sessions, and symposia, and to prepare written or oral presentations at the end of the appointment.
+You may be asked to participate in seminars, poster sessions, and symposia during your appointment.
+You will be required to submit a final report at the end of the appointment including a brief description of the research conducted during your appointment, accomplishments, publications, and benefits to your educational and professional development.

 Your mentor should provide the following: